AmbiqAI/neuralSPOT/docs/features.md

 ## Examples

-Examples are built entirely on NeuralSPOT's libraries and components, and are meant to showcase NeuralSPOT's features.
+Examples are built entirely on neuralSPOT's libraries and components, and are meant to showcase neuralSPOT's features.

 [See here](https://github.com/AmbiqAI/neuralSPOT/tree/main/examples) for the latest list of examples